2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/001_Balancing.md

 ::::::::::::::

 We can be sure that the simulation would be equal to a video because a game (as well as any program) is deterministic: given the same initial state and inputs, the game will always end up the same way.
 This is true even if random numbers are involved (that is why they're called "pseudorandom"), see ["random numbers on computers are not really random"](#random).

+### Debug Mode vs Release Mode

+Sometimes it may prove useful (and sometimes it is just plain necessary) to have some "cheats" to use as "shortcuts" while doing some development tasks.

+Some of these give you invulnerability to make sure that you can test the balancement of the weapons without worrying about dying in the harder stages, some other times you need a "level skip code" to quickly get to later levels when you have made incompatible edits to the savefile format.

+When using these codes it is vital to have a build flag to distinguish between a "release build" and a "debug build", this way it is possible to completely strip out the debug code from the build, thus "reducing the attack surface": you can't abuse code that is not there.

+This is more difficult when dedicated servers are involved, since it would be necessary to have 2 copies of the server: a "release build" with all the debug code stripped out, and a "debug build" that allows for "debug cheats".
+Problem is that not having such "cheats" could make moderators work a lot harder (let's consider cases like Minecraft servers, where administrators need to be able to fly around to be able to scout possible cheaters "by eye").